-Seahawks return to practice field Friday hoping NFL will help make substantive change on social justice issues
+Seahawks safety Quandre Diggs wants the NFL to do more for racial justice: ‘Let’s put some action into the words’

 Diggs, 27 and a native of Houston, said he had recently registered to vote for the first time in his life and had spent part of Friday getting his absentee ballot printed “so I can get that shipped out early.”

-Asked why he’d never voted before, Diggs said “I’m a lot more mature than I was four years ago.”
-He also pointed to his daughter and girlfriend of eight years and other family members “who are depending on me.
+Asked why he’d never voted before, Diggs said, “I’m a lot more mature than I was four years ago.”
+He also pointed to his daughter and girlfriend of eight years and other family members “who are depending on me.”

 “I don’t like the leadership that we have now, I’m just gonna be honest with you,” Diggs said.
-“So for me to invoke my change I think it’s important for me to go out there and get my vote.
+“So for me to invoke my change, I think it’s important for me to go out there and get my vote.

-“I mean I’m not telling people who to vote for — vote for whoever you vote for.
+“I mean, I’m not telling people who to vote for — vote for whoever you vote for.
 But for me, I think it’s just important in these times with everything going on that your vote is important.
-People back in a day fought for our rights to be able to vote.
+People back in the day fought for our rights to be able to vote.
 And I think for me, it’s important for me to take advantage of those rights and go do that.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.